THE REAL COST OF BURNOUT

-Burnout is often referred to as the silent threat, partly because it’s hard to notice in the beginning and partly because we don’t talk about it.
+Burnout is often referred to as a silent threat, partially because it’s hard to notice it in the beginning and partially because we don’t talk about it.

-This is undoubtedly a difficult subject in a society where high performance is obligatory.
+It is without doubt a difficult topic in a society where high performance is obligatory.

-I once actually had a client quit the coaching process, when we started to talk about how she was unable to get enough rest during the weekends, so she would have the minimum of energy to go to work.
-It was too hard to admit, that all she wanted was to stop.
+Once a client actually quit the coaching process, when we started talking about how she was unable to get enough rest during the weekends, so that she would have at least a little energy to go to work.
+It was too difficult for her to admit, that all she wanted was to stop.

-Admitting that they can’t cope, that they cannot be good leaders at that moment, that the work they used to love stopped being interesting for them, that they’re constantly tired and unproductive would mean, that they’ve declared themselves total failures.
+Admitting that they can’t cope anymore, that they cannot be good leaders at that moment, that the work they used to love stopped being interesting for them, that they’re constantly tired and unproductive would be the equivalent of declaring themselves total failures.

-Even if they had a chance to relax, they won’t, because they feel guilty towards their family, friends and often colleagues as well, and that guilt doesn’t allow them to stop.
-Most people label themselves selfish, when they wish to do something for themselves.
+Even if they had a chance to relax, they won’t, because they feel guilty towards their family, friends and often colleagues as well, and this guilt doesn’t allow them to stop.
+Most people label themselves selfish when they wish to do something for themselves.

 And because shame questions self, most people will not ask for help.